digital-synapse/ds.oop/readme.txt

 	ds.make.class({
-	    type: 'MyClass',              /* The type name - always required */
+	    type: 'MyClass',              /* The type name - always required */ });
-	    constructor: function () { }  /* The constructor - always required */
-	});

-Thats it. just a constructor function and a type string.
+Thats it. just a type string.
 To create class member variables just use the this *  keyword inside of a class function.
+Here is how you define a constructor:

 	var Color = ds.make.class({
 	    type: 'Color',